apify/apify-docs/docs/crawling_basics/headless_browser.md

 });
 ```

-`launchContext` and `launchOptions` give you control over launching browsers with the Apify SDK.
-[Learn more about them in the documentation](https://sdk.apify.com/docs/typedefs/playwright-launch-context).
+[`launchContext`](https://sdk.apify.com/docs/typedefs/playwright-launch-context) and [`launchOptions`](https://playwright.dev/docs/api/class-browsertype#browser-type-launch) give you control over launching browsers with the Apify SDK.

 ## [](#next) Next up

 We learned how to scrape with Cheerio and Playwright, but how do we process the scraped data?
-Let's learn that in the [final chapter]({{@link crawling_basics/headless_browser.md}}) of the Basics of crawling section of the Web Scraping Academy.
+Let's learn that in the [final chapter]({{@link crawling_basics/processing_data.md}}) of the Basics of crawling section of the Web Scraping Academy.